Parent of a Future Doctor: Everything You Need to Know

 Take a deep breath, parents: Most medical students graduate with over $250,000 in debt.
 While they will eventually make a 6-figure income, many doctors live paycheck to paycheck.

 This is why students must prioritize their financial literacy.
 The earlier they understand the different kinds of loans available, what to invest in, how interest works, and how to spend wisely, the better off they will be financially later in life.
-Your child will only get busier the deeper they get into their education, which is why it’s vital to put the work in now.
+Your child will only get busier the deeper they go into their education, which is why it’s vital to put in the work now.

-If your child can minimize their expenses in college and build healthy financial habits early, this will compound and potentially make tens of thousands of dollars of difference in the future.
+If your child can minimize their college expenses and build healthy financial habits early, this will compound and potentially make tens of thousands of dollars’ difference in the future.

 Remember the compounding effect.
 Your child likely doesn’t have much money to invest right now, but they do have expenses.
 If they are able to minimize their expenses and build healthy financial habits now, this will compound and make tens to hundreds of thousands of dollars of difference in the future.